UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

     -- bootstrap.css
 -- assets/ (Assets will be generated here by Grunt)
 -- index.html
--- pacakge.json
+-- package.json
 -- Gruntfile.js
 ```

+There are two required Grunt files you need to get things going:

-Package.json will define Grunt, and the grunt modules we need, as dependencies.
-Gruntfile.js is where we'll configure our grunt tasks.
-We're going to concatenate (combine) and minify the javascripts into assets/app.min.js, using the grunt-contrib-uglify module.
-We'll use the grunt-contrib-less module to compile application.less into assets/app.min.css.
-Less can inherintly concatenate, so I usually target a single Less file and use Less to pull in other project files.
+* `package.json`: will define Grunt, and the grunt modules we need, as dependencies.
+* `Gruntfile.js`: is where we'll configure our grunt tasks.

+In this exercise, we're going to concatenate (combine) and minify the JavaScript files into `assets/app.min.js`, using the `grunt-contrib-uglify` module.
+We'll use the `grunt-contrib-less` module to compile `application.less` into `assets/app.min.css`.
+LESS can inherintly concatenate, so I usually target a single LESS file and use LESS to pull in other project files.

 ### The grunt file structure ###